The information on this page is based on information available at the time of publishing.

 My study permit will expire soon but my program is not finished.
 What should I do?

-You can apply to extend your study permit online as usual.
-You must submit your study permit extension application before your study permit becomes invalid
+You can apply to extend your study permit online.
+To apply through the inside Canada extension process, you must be physically inside Canada at the time you apply and you must submit your study permit extension application before your study permit becomes invalid.

-When you apply for a study permit extension in Canada, after you've received your new study permit, you must submit a separate application for a Temporary Resident Visa (TRV), if required, since it is not issued automatically when you apply for a study permit in Canada.
+If you need a Temporary Resident Visa (TRV), you must submit a separate application for TRV after you’ve received your new study permit, since TRVs are not issued automatically when you apply for a study permit in Canada.
 In general, if you will be abroad when your current TRV expires, it is best to get your new TRV before leaving Canada so that you can return with your new documents.

 If you will leave Canada after you apply for study permit extension

 You may use the Canadian mailing address of a trusted friend in your application.
-It must be a friend who does not live in UBC student housing since your mail will be returned to sender.
-Once your study permit is received, ask a friend to send you a digital copy and mail the original to you.
+It should be a friend who does not live in UBC student housing since your mail will be returned to sender if they move or the address becomes invalid.
+Once your study permit is received, ask a friend to send you a digital copy and mail the original to you in a secure manner so that you can return with it.

-If you need a Temporary Resident Visa (TRV) and it expires before you plan to return, you can apply for a TRV online from outside of Canada with a digital copy of your study permit.
+If you need a Temporary Resident Visa (TRV) and it expires before you plan to return, you can apply for a TRV online from outside of Canada with a digital copy of your new study permit.
 Review our step-by-step TRV tutorial, then review the TRV from outside of Canada guide since your application will be slightly different.
-Be sure to upload any additional documents required by your visa office in the "Client Information" section.
-Select your country under the "apply on paper" section, then see the visa office instructions PDF.
-Make sure to write a letter of explanation and make it clear that you apply for a TRV in order to return to Canada to continue to study.
-Note that current processing times for a TRV outside of Canada may be very long and could delay your return to Canada.
+Be sure to upload any additional documents required by your visa office in the “Client Information” section.
+Select your country under the “apply on paper” section, then see the visa office instructions PDF.
+Make sure to write a letter of explanation and make it clear that you are applying for a TRV in order to return to Canada to continue studies.
+Note that current estimated processing times for a TRV outside of Canada may be very long and are updated weekly which could delay your return to Canada.
+If you decide to travel outside of Canada without a valid TRV, it’s recommended that you have a plan in case your application is delayed and you are not able to return to UBC in time to resume your studies.

-For the 'letter of acceptance' document request, you should include a current letter of enrollment—see the ‘letter of enrollment’ section of our study permit extension tutorial for details.
-In addition, you should include your initial letter of acceptance from when you were first accepted to UBC and combine these in one PDF, with the current letter of enrollment as the first page.
-Furthermore you should order a PDF transcript and include it in your ‘client information’ section.
-You will need to provide proof of funds for one year of tuition fees plus a minimum of $10,000 for living expenses (more if you have dependents).
+As a current or returning student, for the ‘letter of acceptance’ document request, you should include a current Letter of Enrolment.
+In addition, you should include your initial letter of acceptance from when you were first accepted to UBC and combine these in one PDF, with the current Letter of Enrolment as the first page.
+Furthermore, you should write a Letter of Explanation about your circumstances, enclose a PDF transcript and any other documents you need to provide (such as visa office specific documents) in one file under the ‘client information’ section.

-If you plan to return to Canada, and if you are currently enrolled and meet the requirements to travel, you could return to Canada before your study permit and Temporary Resident Visa expire, then apply for a study permit extension from inside of Canada before your study permit becomes invalid (see the ‘if you are in Canada’ section above).
+If you plan to return to Canada before your study permit expires, you could return to Canada before your study permit and Temporary Resident Visa expire, then apply for a study permit extension from inside of Canada before your study permit becomes invalid (check the ‘if you are in Canada’ section above).

 If you have finished your studies, you could apply for the Post-Graduation Work Permit from inside or outside of Canada (see FAQ on options inside or outside Canada).